lulzzz/datalayer/docs/docs/helm-charts/index.md

 You can set `zeppelin.imagePullPolicy=Always` to ensure you have the latest fresh version (this may take time as a complete new Docker image will be pulled).

-Test the presence of the Hadoop configuration:
+Test the presence of the Hadoop configuration.

 ```
 kubectl exec -it $(kubectl get pods -n default \